derekl-beep/stackedit-notes/Control.md

 ### Transformed coordinates

 By defining the $z$ coordinates, which is the direction of the eigenvectors, we can simplify the calculations by decoupling the dynamics.
-This gives diagonal system dynamics, which is easier to be tackled.

 Define $x=Tz$